SmarterApp/RDW_DataGenerator/REFACTOR.md

     * use module/package scoping for all calls, i.e. `import modu` & `modu.sqrt` vs `from modu import sqrt` & `sqrt`
     * use pep8 to check conventions
 * Improve CI
+    * Should we have a docker image for building?
     * Have a (triggered) build that generates and publishes image
 * Improve coverage a bit
 * Should we have way to have embedded resources like Math_subject.xml available for loading?